 Keep in mind that mutual insurance company ownership is vested in policy holders, so the more death benefit, the greater the ownership.

-Typically the default dividend option on a policy is to use the cash to purchase paid up additions, and this use has a compounding effect (for the mutual fund savvy among us, think reinvested dividends).
-So the cash paid from the dividend purchases paid up additions which earn additional dividends (more dividends) which also go towards purchasing more paid up additions, which earn dividends (and now even more dividends) which purchase more paid up additions, which earn (you get it by now) and so on and so forth.
+Typically, the default dividend option on a policy is to use the cash to purchase paid-up additions, and this use has a compounding effect (for the mutual fund savvy among us, think reinvested dividends).

 Paid Up Additions Rider